LibertyLocked/GTAVMods/GTAVMod_Speedometer/readme.txt

 http://gtaforums.com/topic/789907-vrel-community-script-hook-v-net/

 Installation:
-1. Put "Metric_Speedometer.dll" and "Metric_Speedometer.ini" in "scripts" folder.
+1. Put "Metric_Speedometer.cs" and "Metric_Speedometer.ini" in "scripts" folder.
 Create "scripts" folder if it does not exist.
 2. Open "Metric_Speedometer.ini" and change the configuration to your preference.

 FAQ:
 1. How do I change the unit to MPH?
 Set 'UseMph' to true in the INI.
+2. How do I toggle speedometer on/off?
+Set 'Toggleable' to true, and set 'ToggleKey' to a key you want to use as toggle in the INI.
-2. How do I make the background transparent?
+3. How do I make the background completely transparent?
 Set 'BackcolorA' to 0 in the INI.
-3. The speedometer doesn't show up in game!
+4. The speedometer doesn't show up in game!
 Check the INI file and make sure all the values are valid.
 Re-download the config file if necessary.